Pets are prohibited:

-Pets are permitted in Guadalupe Mountains National Park, however they are not permitted on most trails or in the backcountry.
-They are allowed only in areas accessed by vehicles, including roadsides, parking areas, picnic areas and campgrounds.
-Pets may walk with you (on leash) on the short trail between the campground and the Pine Springs Visitor Center, or along the Pinery Trail from the visitor center to the Butterfield Station.
+Leashed pets are permitted in Guadalupe Mountains National Park only in areas accessed by vehicles, including established roadsides, parking areas, frontcountry picnic areas and frontcountry campgrounds.
+Leashed pets may walk on the short trail between the campground and the Pine Springs Visitor Center or along the Pinery Trail from the visitor center to the Butterfield Stage Station.
 They must be kept on a leash no longer than six feet and attended at all times.
-Pet etiquette dictates always cleaning up after your pet and disposing of waste in trash receptacles.
+Federal regulations require all pet excrement to be picked up and diposed of in a marked trash recepacle.

-Do not leave pets unattended at campsites or in vehicles.
-Interior temperatures of vehicles rise within minutes and pets can quickly overheat and die, even with the windows cracked.
+Do not leave pets unattended at campsites, tied to an object in the park, or in vehicles for prolonged peroids of time.
+Interior vehicle temperatures can rise within minutes and pets can quickly overheat and die, even with the windows cracked.
 The nearest kennel service (with limited hours) is at Carlsbad Caverns National Park.

 Service Animals as defined by titles II and III of the Americans with Disabilities Act are excepted and are permitted in park buildings, restrooms, at public programs, and in the backcountry; service animals that have been individually trained to perform specific tasks for the benefit of persons with disabilities are allowed in the park.

 Emotional support (“therapy animals”) are not service animals under the Americans with Disabilities Act and may not access trails or other non-motorized areas.